staabm/phpstan-todo-by/README.md

     - Resolved
     - Declined

-# if your ticket key is FOO-12345, then this value should be "FOO".
+# if your ticket key is FOO-12345, then this value should be ["FOO"].
+# multiple key prefixes are allowed, e.g. ["FOO", "APP"].
 # only comments with keys containing this prefix will be analyzed.
+ticketKeyPrefixes:
-ticketKeyPrefix: FOO
+    - FOO

 # e.g. https://your-company.atlassian.net
 jiraServer: https://acme.atlassian.net